-The main cause of climate change is human expansion of greenhouse effect.
-Without human effect the greenhouse effect is not a problem.
-In fact it is critical for life on earth that greenhouse effect is warming our planet.
+The main cause of climate change is a human expansion of greenhouse effect.
+Without human effect, the greenhouse effect is not a problem.
+In fact, it is critical for life on earth that greenhouse effect is warming our planet.
 Without greenhouse effect temperature on earth would be approximately 33 degrees colder.

 Impacts of the climate change

 A couple of degrees warmer climate might not sound such a bad thing but it can have a devastating effect on life as we know it.
 Rising temperatures will have a massive effect on our ecosystems.
 Warming by two degrees will cause 30 % of species to be threatened with the extinction.
 It goes without saying that the most sensitive ecosystems are the firsts to be threatened.
 For instance, warming by only two degrees will cause widespread coral bleaching, and climate warming more than that will cause widespread coral mortality.
 Sea levels will rise by the year 2100, depending on the prediction, from 0.2 to 2.0 meters by the melting ice sheets from polar areas and the seawater expansion.
 This will leave large inhabited coastal areas and islands underwater and increase the risk of flooding on inland.
 Rising climate temperatures might also cause droughts and a shortage of fresh water at mid-latitudes.
 Overall the risk of water stress will increase globally.
 Climate warming by over 2 degrees will also affect the agriculture by decreasing cereal productivity especially at low latitudes but also on some regions, on mid and high latitudes.
 Rising temperatures will also increase mortality caused by natural phenomena such as heat waves, floods, and droughts.